mietzen/docker-bastillion/README.md

 # Bastillion Docker Image
 **This is a fork of: [e-COSI/docker-bastillion](https://github.com/e-COSI/docker-bastillion) Docker image for [Bastillion.io](https://www.bastillion.io/)**

-I updated `bastillion` to the latest version in order to address [CVE-2021-44228](https://github.com/advisories/GHSA-jfh8-c2jp-5v3q), [CVE-2021-45046](https://github.com/advisories/GHSA-7rjr-3q55-vv33) aka **Log4Shell**, updated the deprecated base image fom `openJDK` to [eclipse-temurin:17-jre](https://hub.docker.com/_/eclipse-temurin/) and because of the arm64 target I build dockerize from source as part of the build.
+I updated `bastillion` to the latest version in order to address [CVE-2021-44228](https://github.com/advisories/GHSA-jfh8-c2jp-5v3q), [CVE-2021-45046](https://github.com/advisories/GHSA-7rjr-3q55-vv33) aka **Log4Shell**, updated the deprecated base image fom `openJDK` to `debian-slim` with `openjdk-11-jre-headless` and because of the arm64 target I build dockerize from source as part of the build.

 There are now Github Actiona to build the image for:
 * `linux/amd64`